jbobron/org/crowdfunding/readme.md

 At heart, we're technologists.
 We believe in the future, and we work each day to create new technology to make our friends' and families' lives better.

 We've also been politically involved.
 We've phone banked and canvassed.
 We've donated and shared all sorts of issue-driven campaigns.
-[See below about issues we've fought for.]

 But we've also come up against more systemic problems.
 And we're not alone.
 Congressional approval ratings are at an all time low.
 All across America, people complain that politics is broken.